newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/new-home-builder-license.md

 name: Register as a New Home Builder
 webflowName: "Construction: New Home Builder License"
-summaryDescriptionMd: You must register as a new home builder with the State if you will build and sell new homes, such as single-family houses, duplexes, or condominiums.
-To register, you must be the person(s) or entity that owns the new home and will sell it to initial purchasers.
+summaryDescriptionMd: You must register as a new home builder with the State if you will build and/or sell new homes, such as single-family houses, duplexes, or condominiums.
+If you plan to sell the new home to initial buyers, you or your business must be the title holder of the home.
 You must also renew your new home builder registration every two years.
 industryId:
   - commercial-construction
 callToActionText: Register as a New Home Builder